Check if you're registered

 From October 15th through October 31st, you can register at any early voting locations in the county in which you are registered.
 Same-day voter registration will also be available during this time.
 Click here to find one-stop early voting sites in your county.

-At Duke University, the Karsh Alumni and Visitors Center will be available as a one-stop early voting site for students as well as faculty and staff currently working on campus.
+At Duke University, the Karsh Alumni and Visitors Center will be available as a one-stop early voting site.
+You can find more information and a full list of sites in Durham County here.

 To vote on Election Day